 Mr. Paudel said that the CAMC has designed the airport and Nepali experts will review the plans.
 Nepal’s Civil Aviation Authority will oversee the project.

-The area of Chinnedanda where the airport will come up has been fenced but still has people living and farming on their lands there.
+The area of Chinnedanda where the airport will come up has been fenced off but people are still living and farming their land there.

-Ramjee Bhandari, 63, has a house and some kitchen gardening land of about 254 square meters (0.5 Ropani), where he has lived for the past 23 years.
+Ramjee Bhandari, 63, has a house and some gardening land of about 254 square meters, where he has lived for the past 23 years.
 He wants to continue living there but a notice in the newspapers has already asked him and other families to vacate the site.

-“The police will remove you if you do not move, ” said Mr Bhandari, becoming emotional during an interview.
+“The police will remove you if you do not move, ” said Bhandari, becoming emotional during an interview.
 He said he had received NPR 2.7 million (about US$27,000) as compensation.
-“This money is not enough to buy another land and another house in Pokhara,” he added.
+“This money is not enough to buy other land and another house in Pokhara,” he added.

-Mr. Paudel, the engineer, said clearing the construction site was the most challenging task the government now had as people were not satisfied with the compensation they have received.
+Paudel, the airport project engineer, said clearing the construction site was the most challenging task the government now had, as people were not satisfied with the compensation they have received.
 But he was confident in tackling the issues because he believed that local people would benefit considerably after the project was complete.

 Deepak Bastola, a teacher at the Prithiwi Narayan branch campus in Pokhara, said that the city has always been known for its peaceful and relaxed environment and that there could be issues of noise pollution once mid-sized jets begin to arrive.

 But for others, it is a tradeoff.
 “Sometimes we need to sacrifice something,” said Bimal Pahari, owner of Himalayan Youth Hostel near the Phewa Lake.
-He thought that noise pollution was not the most important issue, because this airport was a small one, which means that the noise would be at acceptable levels.
+He thought that noise pollution was not the most important issue, because Pokhara Airport would be a small one, which meant that the noise would be at acceptable levels.

-Meanwhile at Chinnedanda, Ramjee Bhandari, the older man who had been forced to sell his family home, entered the paddy fields with fertilizer hoping he would be able to get one more harvest before he and his family would have to move out of the airport construction site.
+Back at Chinnedanda, Ramjee Bhandari, the older man who had been forced to sell his family home, entered the paddy fields with fertilizer, hoping he would be able to get one more harvest before he and his family have to move out of the airport construction site.